ABOUT THIS SITE

 The approximate annual cost to keep this site operating is $400, which includes Erica’s expertise and our annual Wix.com hosting fee.
 Since day one, I have personally absorbed the costs of its operation and maintenance.
 I have even turned down overtures from advertisers wanting to pay to promote their “stuff” through ads on the site.
 Their interest is indicative of how many hits the site gets each year.

-However, we do welcome your helping us by making a financial contribution, in any amount.
+We do welcome your support by making a financial contribution, in any amount.
 All gifts will be used to maintain and improve the site.
 To promote transparency, we will list donations within the Support the Squadron page.

 Please share with us your comments about this site.
 If you wish to financially support it, please make your check payable to me, noting VMSB-243 in the memo line.
 I will communicate back to you to verify receipt of your gift.